magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/the-things-stack.md

 ## Overview
 TheThingsStack is LoRaWAN network designed for connecting your devices using LoRaWAN stack.
-After integrating TheThingsStack with Thingsboard, you can connect, communicate, process and visualize data from devices in the Thingsboard IoT platform.
+After integrating TheThingsStack with IoT Hub, you can connect, communicate, process and visualize data from devices in the IoT Hub IoT platform.

 ## The Things Stack Community setup